pfsense/docs/source/highavailability/redundant-firewalls-upgrade-guide.rst

 ====================================

-This page provides guidance on upgrading redundant firewalls (CARP, pfsync, XMLRPC config sync) across major versions of pfSense.
+This page provides guidance on upgrading redundant firewalls (CARP, pfsync, XMLRPC config sync) across major versions of pfSense® software.
 Upgrading from one version to another generally follows the this procedure, exceptions are noted later in the page.